 Where: 1150 John Overton Drive in Montgomery

-Unleashing scares for a sixth season, this Alabama animal shelter’s haunted house will unveil its plot to petrify visitors on Friday the 13th!
-Two new diabolical scenes to make you scream will debut this year, with the cast keeping as silent as the grave on the topic of what gore is in store for visitors.
+Unleashing scares for a seventh season, this Alabama animal shelter’s haunted house is always somethiing to howl about!
+The cast keeping as silent as the grave on the topic of what gore is in store for visitors.
 Although not for the faint of heart, the mission of the anxiety-inducing attraction will warm the hearts of animal lovers.

 Where: 2110 Euclid Avenue in Napa Valley

-A haunt that will scare the living daylights out of Halloween revelers will help to bring about the dawn of a new day for the companion and fair animals who have been offered a new lease on life thanks to Jameson Animal Rescue Ranch.
-This annual fright fest will accept donations for the no-kill rescue and sanctuary and have an information table set up so visitors can learn more about the paws cause.
+While scaring the living daylights out of Halloween revelers this haunt helps to bring about the dawn of a new day for the companion and fair animals who have been offered a new lease on life thanks to Jameson Animal Rescue Ranch.
+The annual fright fest will accept donations for the no-kill rescue and sanctuary and have an information table set up so visitors can learn more about the paws cause.

 Hockessin Haunted House